AlphaArtrem/coursera-front-end/README.md

 * Designed a form to enable users to submit a reservation request for a table.
 Note that at this stage the form will be inactive.
 This form should have been included in a new content row that you create just before the footer of the page.
 * Formatted the contents of the second row of the page using media class.
 The content column of the row should have been converted to a media object.
 In addition it should include a badge.
 * Added a button to the Jumbotron to enable users to access the form to reserve a table at the restaurant.
 Clicking on this button should take you to the reservation form at the bottom of the page.

+## Assignment 3: Bootstrap JavaScript Components
+In this assignment, you will continue to work with the website that you have been developing in the exercises.
+You will edit the home page (index.html).
+You will start with the current home page at the end of the last exercise in this module.
+At the end of this assignment, you should have completed the following tasks:

+* Moved the table reservation form from the last content row into a modal.
+* Included a radio button group in the table reservation form to enable diners to ask for a table in the smoking/non-smoking section of the restaurant.
+* Removed the tooltip from the Reserve Table button.
+* Updated the Reserve Table button to show the modal containing the table reservation form when the button is clicked.